rfhb/ctrdata/README.md

-Package `ctrdata` retrieves trial information and stores it in a database collection, which has to be given as a connection object to parameter `con` for several `ctrdata` functions; this connection object is created in slightly different ways for the three supported database backends that can be used with `ctrdata` as shown in the table.
+Package `ctrdata` retrieves trial information and stores it in a database collection, which has to be given as a connection object to parameter `con` for several `ctrdata` functions; this connection object is created in slightly different ways for the four supported database backends that can be used with `ctrdata` as shown in the table.
 For a speed comparison, see the [nodbi documentation](https://github.com/ropensci/nodbi#benchmark).